nakal/utf8test/README.md

 * Please make sure that your console/terminal is set to UTF-8, otherwise the output probably won't make any sense for you.
+	* You will be warned about such condition (but it is probably not reliable).
 * It is advisable to pipe the output to a pager to slow down the output.